earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 ## Type Hints and Default Values in Python Data Classes

 We've specified type hints for all the fields in the data class.
-However, Python is a dynamically typed language, so it does not enforce types at runtime.
+However, Python is a **dynamically typed language**, so it does not enforce types at runtime.

 In main.py, let's create an instance of the `Student` data class with invalid types for one or more fields: